Fortune's Favored of Alderra

 • Each also comes with a cost, flaw, or weakness

 In Session 2 you will likely encounter the first two.
-After that expect one new special follower or weapone items and followers are meant per session until all five are in play.
+After that expect one of these special weapons/followers per session until all five are in play.

 You as a party will need to decide who receives each.
 You can distribute these among the party however you like, and you may trade them when you find new ones.
 Be warned: two of them will strongly resist being discarded or traded, and will require persuasion and role-play to coerce.